Friso-Hollandic Wars: Campaign of 1399

-This insurrection can seen as a consequence of the willful disturbance by count Albert of the precarious internal relations of the Frisian territories.
+This insurrection can be seen as a consequence of the willful disturbance by count Albert of the precarious internal relations of the Frisian territories.
 Elevating the Vetkopers inherently made Schieringers his enemies.
 Then he aggravated the situation by starting to feudalise Oostergo and Westergo, that is to say, he enfeoffed Vetkopers with the lordly rights in a lot of villages, not caring whether or not those villages already had headlings, which in the Frisian state of things was more or less the same as a village lord.

 Besides headlings some monasteries also took a prominent part in the uprising, especially the Cistercian monasteries of Klaarkamp, Bloemkamp, and Gerkesklooster, who were known for their pro-Schieringer stance (some hold that the war between the Schieringers and the Vetkopers originated as a feud between the Cistercian monks and their Norbertine counterparts).

 By September it had become a general uprising and the Hollanders were driven into retreat everywhere.
 The fortress at Ter Luine was taken relatively early, probably in the middle of July.
 It was besieged by a large Frisian force and stormed day and night.
 The garrison of 200 men, led by Gillis van Schengen was not a match for this and asked for a free retreat, which was granted.
 Thereupon the city of Dokkum was besieged by Frisians from Oostergo, Achtkarspelen and the Frisian territories across the Lauwers, as well as by men of Groningen.
 The garrison surrendered around the beginning of September.
 Close to Leeuwarden the Cammingaburg, the castle of Gerard Camminga, one of Albert's main supporters in Oostergo, was also besieged and captured.
 Close to the city of Sneek the same fate befell the Rodenburg, the castle of Renik of Sneek, one of Albert's supporters in southern Westergo.
 Most of the Vetkoper headlings Albert had appointed to prominent positions had to flee to Holland at this point.
 The most important of these refugees were: Gerard Camminga, Feye of Dokkum, Renik of Sneek, Tsjerk Waltha, Gotschalk Heslinga, Galtke Aninga, Schelte Liauckama, and Bauwo of Sauwerd.
 Some others of Albert's erstwhile supporters, among them Heere Hottinga, Sjoerd Wiarda, and Haring Harinxma, apparently defected to the Schieringers.